 What is paraffin?

 Paraffin, also known as liquid paraffin, paraffin oil or kerosene, is a combustible hydrocarbon liquid that’s burned as a fuel.
-Paraffin fuel refers to a mixture of different types of hydrocarbons with the chemical formula CnH2n+2.
+Paraffin fuel refers to a mixture of different types of hydrocarbons with the chemical formula CnH2n+2; specifically paraffins are a group of alkanes.

 Paraffins are key components of petroleum and natural gas.
 Those with fewer than 5 carbon atoms per molecule tend to be gases at room temperature, whereas those with between 5 and 15 carbon atoms are usually fluid in form.
 Straight-chain varieties with over 15 carbon atoms per molecule are solid at room temperature.